d-e-s-o/nfuzz/README.md

 identical names.

 A common solution to problems like this is the application of fuzzy searching.
-Fuzzy search describes a search where the character the user typed are searched for in the input list, but the only constraint is that they those characters appear in the result in order they were supplied.
+Fuzzy search describes a search where the characters the user typed are searched for in the input list, but the only constraint is that those characters appear in the match in order they were supplied.
 Most importantly, the user is not required to supply a contiguous part of the intended result.
-For example, the search string `fzy` would match <tt><b>f</b>u<b>z</b>z<b>y</b></tt>, `abc` could match
+For example, the search string `fzy` would match
+<tt><b>f</b>u<b>z</b>z<b>y</b></tt>, `abc` could match
 <tt><b>a</b>nother <b>b</b>eautiful <b>c</b>loud</tt>, or `check` could
 match <tt><b>check</b>_output</tt>.